AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/2-problem-modification.md

 ```
 problem-1-1-20210713-163528.mps variables-1-1-20210713-163528.txt constraints-1-1-20210713-163528.txt
 ```
->Note:
+!!!
+Note
-> `constraints.txt` file are still defined in the file but not used in later steps
+    `constraints.txt` file are still defined in the file but not used in later steps.

 `area-<mc_year>-<week>-<timestamp>.txt` file produced by `antares-solver` is also copied as `area.txt`.